 A PDF proof is generated from the uploaded files and this is then sent to at least two reviewers.
 All correspondence, including notification of the Editor's decision and requests for revisions, will be managed via this system.If you do not receive any response within 8 weeks after the acknowledgement that your paper has been successfully uploaded, you may contact the Editorial Office, preferably by e-mail (firstname.lastname@example.org).
 Authors may also track the progress of their paper using this system to final decision.

-Your manuscript should be submitted together with a covering letter which should be signed by the corresponding author on behalf of all authors and should include:* A statement that the manuscript, including related data, figures and tables has not been previously published and is not under consideration elsewhere.
+Your manuscript should be submitted together with a covering letter which should be signed by the corresponding author on behalf of all authors and should include:

 * A statement that all authors have made substantial contributions to all of the following: (1) the conception and design of the study, or acquisition of data, or analysis and interpretation of data, (2) drafting the article or revising it critically for important intellectual content, (3) final approval of the version to be submitted.
 All contributors who do not meet the criteria for authorship as defined above should be listed in an acknowledgements section.
 Examples of those who might be acknowledged include a person who provided purely technical help, writing assistance, or is the chair of the department who provided only general support.
 Authors should disclose whether they had any writing assistance and identify the source of payment for this assistance.